Blendify/blender-manual/trunk/blender_docs/manual/render/output/output.rst

    This allows the compositor to read these to improve performance, especially for heavy compositing.
 Output Format
    Choose the file format to save to.
-Based on which format is used, other options such as channels, bit-depth and compression level are available.
+Based on which format is used, other options such as channels, bit depth and compression level are available.

    For rendering out to images see: :ref:`saving images <bpy.types.ImageFormatSettings>`, for rendering to videos see :doc:`rendering to videos </render/output/video>`.